Zweihander-Main/docker/anki-sync-server/README.md

 Set the `Self-hosted sync server` option under `Preferences -> Syncing` on Desktop.
 For AnkiDroid, use the same URL (with trailing slash) for the main sync URL and add `/msync/` for the media URL (check the above documentation, this may change in the future).
 Make sure you set the protocol (`http://`) whenever you enter this address.

+Note that 2.1.57 is not compatible with 2.1.57-1 as the location of the virtual environment and data directory was separated (strongly recommend deleting the volume and re-syncing).

 ### One-liner

 ```shell